|

 to other things.
 We abandon the ministry of preaching and, in my opinion,

-are called bishops to our detriment, for we retain the honourable office
+are called bishops to our detriment, for we retain the honorable office

 but fail to practice the virtues proper to it.
 Those who have been entrusted